joeytakeda/engl507/docs/log.md

 ### Interface Workshop

-Task: Use a mockup tool to design three interfaces for the same minimalist poem, short fiction, or game of your choice.
+**Task**: Use a mockup tool to design three interfaces for the same minimalist poem, short fiction, or game of your choice.

-Our poem: Shakespeare's Sonnet 73.
+**Our poem**: Shakespeare's Sonnet 73.
 This sonnet is about time and memory, and the last two lines are reflective on the rest of the poem.

 #### Interface 1: Time